 Good product developers are garment engineers with a fine eye for detail.
-Whether that detail be in the shade of indigo, or watching out for dangerous working conditions at factories - a product developer should do it all, but not all do.
+Whether that detail is in the shade of indigo or watching out for dangerous working conditions at factories - a product developer should do it all, but not all do.

 Salli Deighton, #Rivet50 honouree, has been one of the most influential leaders in creating the best denim we can and I have been a secret admirer until recently.
 So, when I got the chance, I asked her how she approaches product development starting from how to choose your factory.

 WHEN CHOOSING WHICH FACTORY TO USE FOR YOUR CLIENTS, WHAT ARE THE TOPMOST IMPORTANT THINGS YOU ARE LOOKING FOR?

 Firstly, I always look for genuine pride in the people at the factory when I visit.
 You quickly see how passionate the teams are about their work and can feel the vibe in the factory.
 The most important thing is safety and their well being.
 I’m not usually responsible for the audit but support the teams and we wouldn’t consider any factory without a full audit.
 I love a good snoop around and the usual factory tour would involve me roaming around the chemical store or exploring the ETP (effluent treatment plant) to see what products and methods are used.
 We look at everything from the sewing lines to health provision in the factory but I always make sure I check out the ETP.

 I had to study the basics to understand what it should look like but this is such an important part of any laundry.
 It’s a combination of tanks which clean the dirty water after washing the jeans.
 The best laundries have biological tanks with some very smart micro-organisms such as cillates, which love to eat the waste and it’s a natural way to break down and treat the waste.
 It is a little more complex than this, but you know a laundry cares about its footprint when I see we see such an ETP.